 A voicemail system gives customers the option to leave a message when the line is busy or representatives are unreachable.
 It shows that the business values customer’s and their time.
 One of the most important things with voicemail is to tell the caller how quickly you’ll get back or provide another way to reach you.

 Voicemail is a computerized system that allows callers to leave a message.
 It is an audio note that a caller leaves when the person they call is not available to answer the phone.

 Nearly all mobile carriers, business phone systems, and telecom providers offer voicemail.
 Typically voicemail is a standard feature and should not cost any extra money.

 The voicemail feature functions similarly to the old answering machine.
 Voicemail picks up unanswered calls and provides time to leave a message.
-The main difference today is that instead of saving the voice note on your answering machine, it is kept on servers at your telco.
+The major difference today is that instead of saving the voice note on your answering machine, it is kept on servers at your telco.

 Often providers integrate with the Internet, enabling users to retrieve incoming messages on computers as well as tablets and mobile phones.

 Voicemail has three components.
 The first is the capability to play a greeting.
 The second is the ability for callers to leave an audio message.
 And the third part is hearing the message.